Qiksar/qiksar/README.md

 # qiksar
-Quick start for new Quasar apps with Hasura, PostgreSQL and Keycloak
+Quick start for new Quasar apps with Hasura, PostgreSQL and Keycloak, using Pinia to support low-code data persistence based on Apollo.

 # Pre-requisites